genevate/style_guides/communication/email.md

   can make this easier.
 - Use descriptive subjects.
 Compose each email with a subject line revelant to the content being sent.
 - Use searchable subjects.
-Use keywords and phrases that pertain to the content, and easy to read, but also searchable.
+Use keywords and phrases that pertain to the content, are easy to read, and searchable.
 - Avoid signatures (especially images).
 It is tempting to add an email signature to each message but they quickly becomes redundant and repetive afterwards.
 Plus it slows down syncing across mobile devices.